paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-005-special-and-incentive-pays.md

 ## § 334.
 Special aviation incentive pay and bonus authorities for officers
 **(a) Aviation Incentive Pay.—**

-(1) **Incentive pay authorized.—** — The Secretary concerned may pay aviation incentive pay under this section to an officer in a regular or reserve component of a uniformed service who—
+(1) **Incentive pay authorized.—** — The Secretary concerned may pay aviation incentive pay under this section to an officer of a uniformed service who—

   (A) is entitled to basic pay under [section 204 of this title](./chapter-003-basic-pay.md#section-204) or compensation under [section 206 of this title](./chapter-003-basic-pay.md#section-206);